Kimberly Wyatt: 2009–2018: Her Majesty & the Wolves and television

-2019–present: The Pussycat Dolls reunion and acting
+2019–present: The Pussycat Dolls reunions and acting

 From 2019 to 2021, Wyatt played Sasha, a controlling and arrogant music manager, in the CBBC series Almost Never.
-On November 29, 2019, the Pussycat Dolls confirmed their comeback and, on February 7, 2020, they released a new single, "React", with a live performance on the finale of The X Factor: Celebrity.
-They announced a 36-date world tour, but plans were canceled due to the worsening situation arising from the COVID-19 pandemic, and the group ended the reunion in 2021.
+On November 29, 2019, On the finale of The X Factor: Celebrity, Roberts joined the Pussycat Dolls reunion, performing a live medley of their previous singles and their new song "React."
+British media regulator Ofcom received over 400 complaints from viewers who criticized the band's perceived provocative nature of their performance.
+"React" was released in February 2020 to moderate success.
+Their reunion tour, a 45-date run originally scheduled for April 2020, was postponed multiple times due to the COVID-19 pandemic and was ultimately cancelled in January 2022 amid a legal dispute between Scherzinger and Antin over the terms of the group's business arrangements.
 In 2022, she was a contestant on Dancing on Ice.
-In November 2024, she joined Hits Radio presenting on Sunday evenings.
+In November 2024, she joined Hits Radio, presenting on Sunday evenings.
+In March 2026, it was announced that Wyatt would once again be joining the Pussycat Dolls for another reunion, this time as part of a trio alongside Scherzinger and Roberts.

 Personal life

 Since 2010, Wyatt has established herself in the United Kingdom, and resides in Surrey, England.
 In 2011, she began a relationship with model Max Rogers and they married in February 2014.
 They have three children, two daughters and a son.
 Wyatt revealed in October 2019 that she was sterilized after giving birth to her third child.

 In 2015, Wyatt became an ambassador of Youth Sport Trust, promoting health and well-being for young women.